TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 8/Genesis 8.1.md

 ---

-And God remembered Noah, and all the beasts, and all the cattle that were with him in the ark: and God made a wind to pass over the earth, and the waters assuaged;
+God remembered Noah, all the animals, and all the livestock that were with him in the ship; and God made a wind to pass over the earth.
+The waters subsided.